anyscale/templates/templates/e2e-dspy-workflow/README.md

 ```

     Best testset result:
-    openai/meta-llama/Llama-3.2-1B-Instruct:isaac:fijif with score: 49.6
+    openai/meta-llama/Llama-3.2-1B-Instruct:isaac:qmmwc with score: 50.4

 We see that on the true test set, the prompt optimized pipeline using the finetuned model outperforms the prompt optimized pipeline using the non-finetuned model by approximately 15-20% in overall dataset accuracy.

-There is a significant drop between the "Best Fine-tuned (BFRS)" model's performance on the synthetic devset and on the testset.
+There is a drop between the "Best Fine-tuned (BFRS)" model's performance on the synthetic devset and on the testset.
 We believe this to be a gap in the generalized ability of the fine-tuned model: the model has seen the entirety of the synthetic devset before - the best checkpoint is chosen to be the one that minimizes the evaluation loss - but the testset is new and testing its capabilities on unseen data.
 However, with prompt optimization on top of fine-tuning, we clearly see the best test set performance.

 This is one small example of where DSPy optimization can be useful in terms of increasing task specific performance and helping you to get the most out of your LLM.